seviet/landingpage/aws/refarch-main.md

 - **Pipeline Review**:

 *Note*: Each AWS subnet must reside entirely within one AZ.
-As a result a multi-AZ deployment topologies require corresponding multi-subnets
+As a result, a multi-AZ deployment topologies require corresponding multi-subnets

 - **Subnets**